codacy/docs/docs/organizations/using-coding-standards.md

 # Using coding standards

-Coding standards help you ensure that Codacy analyzes multiple repositories with the same tool and code pattern configurations.
-For example, you can use a coding standard to ensure that a group of repositories follow the same security rules or coding conventions.

-Create coding standards on your organization to define different tool and code pattern configurations that apply to a set of programming languages.
-After creating a coding standard, apply it to your repositories:
+Coding standards store your preferred tool and code pattern configurations and let you apply them to multiple repositories, ensuring consistent code quality and security across your organization.

--   Each repository can only follow one coding standard at a time.
-Applying a new coding standard to a repository <span class="skip-vale">unassigns</span> any previously applied coding standard.
+A repository can only follow one coding standard at a time.
+Assigning a coding standard to a repository unassigns any previously assigned coding standard.
--   Applying a coding standard to a repository only affects the configurations of the tools that are included in the coding standard, while the remaining tool and code pattern configurations of the repository remain unchanged.
--   If you later edit the tool and code pattern configurations in a coding standard, the repositories following that coding standard automatically start using the updated configurations on the next analysis.
--   When you customize the tools or code patterns of a repository that follows a coding standard, Codacy warns you that the repository will stop following the coding standard and asks for your confirmation.

-Optionally, set a default coding standard to apply it automatically to all new repositories that you add to Codacy.
-If no coding standard is set as default, new repositories don't follow any coding standard and use the Codacy default configurations instead.

 !!! important
-    Coding standards turn tools with configuration files on and off.
-Those tool configuration files, however, take precedence over the code patterns defined on the coding standard.
+    When using a tool configuration file alongside a coding standard, the configuration file controls the code patterns, while the coding standard controls whether the tool is enabled or disabled.

 ## Creating a coding standard {: id="creating"}